dbruning/accord/README.md

 *Accord.NET Framework* is dependent upon *AForge.NET Framework*, and the *Portable AForge.NET Framework* also contains support libraries for successfully building Portable
 Class Libraries from the *Accord.NET Framework* code base and incorporate these PCL:s in Windows Store, Windows Phone 8 or WPF applications.

-The portable class libraries reference the portable *AForge.System* and/or *AForge.System.Drawing* assemblies.
+The portable class libraries reference the portable *Shim* and/or *Shim.Drawing* assemblies.
 In applications however, the target specific (Windows Store, Windows Phone or WPF)
-*AForge.System* and *AForge.System.Drawing* assemblies should be referenced, to ensure that the target specific version of each type is used.
+*Shim* and *Shim.Drawing* assemblies should be referenced, to ensure that the target specific version of each type is used.

 `WriteableBitmap`:s provide input and output to the imaging functionality in the WPF, Windows Store and Windows Store libraries.
-The target specific *AForge.System.Drawing* assemblies incorporates implicit cast operators between `WriteableBitmap` and `System.Drawing.Bitmap`.
+The target specific *Shim.Drawing* assemblies incorporates implicit cast operators between `WriteableBitmap` and `System.Drawing.Bitmap`.

 All image processing is performed on the mock `System.Drawing.Bitmap` class, `WriteableBitmap` objects should only be used as initial input to and final output from the image processing.

-When using the WPF `AForge.System.Drawing` assembly, the real `System.Drawing` assembly from .NET Framework cannot be referenced for obvious reasons.
-If there is a need to reference the real `System.Drawing` assembly, you are recommended to use the original *Accord.NET Framework* libraries and use WPF hosting controls to display image processing results instead.
+When using the WPF *Shim.Drawing* assembly, the real *System.Drawing* assembly from .NET Framework cannot be referenced for obvious reasons.
+If there is a need to reference the real *System.Drawing* assembly, you are recommended to use the original *Accord.NET Framework* libraries and use WPF hosting controls to display image processing results instead.

 Building the libraries